 - > Evacuate to the "Grove Area" away from the building. - Once outside do not attempt to re-enter the building to search for anyone missing.
 Notify the Fire Department

 EMERGENCY PHONE NUMBERS

-Director of Residence Life & Services: Justin Alger (718-270-2798) Assistant Director of Residence Life & Services: Sherice Fields (718-270-1468)
+Assistant Director of Residence Life & Services: Sherice Fields (718-270-1468) University Police Department (718-270-2626)